 - 1. The direct effects of the increase in barriers to trade in goods and services, investment, and labour mobility. - 2.
-The increase in uncertainty regarding policy and outcome in the UK leading to an impact on investment. - 3.
-Concerns regarding the reliability of the UK as an international partner given its perceived willingness to undermine its undertakings under the Northern Ireland Protocol.
+The increase in uncertainty regarding policy and outcome in the UK leading to an impact on investment.

 In the longer-run these negative economic consequences may be substantial, and it is worth noting that economic history suggests that adjustment to large shocks for workers and regions can take a long time because of strong elements of path dependency leading to spirals of decline.
 In addition, and together with other countries the UK, has been hit by Covid-19, and by the disruptions caused by the Russian invasion of Ukraine.
 Nevertheless, even taking these factors into account we can see the negative impacts on trade and GDP from leaving the EU.